USCMediaImpact/mip-dashboard/details.md

     <table id="dataNewsLetter" class="report tiny hover">
     </table>
 ```
-the main.js already add datepicker change event (means client changed display date) will trigger parent panel custom envet `change.daterange` and there have code to handle this event in main.js
+The main.js already adds the datepicker change event (meaning, the client changed displayed date), this will trigger parent panel custom event `change.daterange` and there is code to handle this event in main.js
 ```javascript
 $(document).on('change.daterange', '.panel', function () {...});
 ```
 this code is to get the table id and try to get datatable instance in gloabl variable `ReportDataTable` and try to reload data

-For datepicker to set init date range.
-the main.js will check the hidden input name = 'defaultDateRange' html element value. you can used template widgets.daterange to render these html or add by your self. see more resources/views/widgets/daterange.blade.php
+For datepicker to set init date range, the main.js will check the hidden input name = 'defaultDateRange' html element value. you can use template widgets.daterange to render these html or add by yourself.
+See more: resources/views/widgets/daterange.blade.php
 *****Notice*****
-for stories are more speical requirment. only allow client selected one week so we do not used common daterange.
+For stories, we only allow the client to select one week so we do not use a common daterange.

 ****for cron job****
 + we get big query hive sql from mysql table settings.
-+ the insert big query result to mysql sql are saved in query.py
++ the insert big query result to mysql sql is saved in query.py
 + for performance issue we only saved top 100 stories in mysql others are saved as csv file on google storage. the storage path in config.py that means for stage and production you must changed this value before deploy
 + history.py are quick code for run job.py history method
-+ storiesClear.py seem no need used any more. this is quick code for get top 100 stories and saved to another table.
++ storiesClear.py this is a quick script code for get top 100 stories and save to another table.